-I will be on the faculty for the Book Passage Mystery Writers Conference which runs from Thursday, Sept.
-27, through Sunday, Sept.
+May 22- I will be on the faculty for the Book Passage Mystery Writers Conference which runs from Thurs., Sept.
+27, through Sun., Sept.
 30. This is the 25th year of this annual Conference, and it has produced some great mystery writers.
 You get to work with lots of editors, writers, agents, publishers, but you also have a chance to hang out with cops, D.A.s, and coroners and find out how they do their jobs.
-I think I will have a big-name writer as my co-panelist, so watch this space.

-I will be one of the featured speakers at the National Kidney Foundation Lunch in San Francisco on November 3.
-The event will be at the S.F.
-Marriott Marquis, and I’ll be talking about what goes into writing a novel like Through the Bookstore Window.
-This is a very prestigious event and probably the largest of its kind in San Francisco.
-Am I excited about this?
+May 21- will be one of the speakers at the National Kidney Foundation Lunch in San Francisco on November 3 at the S.F.
+Marriott Marquis.
+I’ll be talking about what goes into writing a novel like Through the Bookstore Window.
+This is a very prestigious event and the biggest of its kind in San Francisco.
+Am I excited?
 You betcha!

-When a book suddenly becomes a major news story, local news services often run to their local bookstore to see what the story feels like on the ground.
-That was the case with Michael Wolff’s book Fire and Fury when the news hit the fan on the first weekend in January.
-That’s when this photo began its journey at Book Passage.
+When a book becomes a major news story, local news services often run to local bookstores to see what the story feels like on the ground.
+That was the case with Michael Wolff’s book Fire and Fury when the news hit the fan in January.
+That’s when this photo began its world-wide journey from Book Passage.

 An idea has taken root in certain quarters that publishers aren’t necessary.
 And for that matter, who needs bookstores?
-According to this facile argument, they’re both relics of the pre-internet days that get in the way of writers and readers.
-This is a misguided idea.
+According to this facile argument, they’re both are just relics of the pre-internet days.
+This is a very misguided idea.